Davinio07/Elections/docs/Sprint 2/Retro-2.md

 #### Baran:

+Make sure to balance taking initiative with communicating your workload to the team.

 #### Matin:
 Stick closer to the planning to avoid stress and last-minute conflicts.
 Start on the work sooner.